xzer/lift-isnippet/README.md

 Q: How to use it?

-A: There is a [sample](http://github.com/xzer/lift-isnippet/blob/master/example/src/main/webapp/index.html) built in the source, just download it and run(See RunWebApp.scala).
-And you can package it to a jar and put it in your classpath, unfortunately since I started this project just recently, there is no a maven repository hosting it yet.
+A: There is a [sample](http://github.com/xzer/lift-isnippet/blob/master/example/src/main/webapp/index.html) built in the source, just download it and run(See RunWebApp.scala) or see a [online sample](http://isnippet.cloudfoundry.com/).
+The online sample is hosted on [Cloud Foundry](http://www.cloudfoundry.com/) and on where it dit not run quickly as usually, so refresh some times and you can understand how the example works.
+You can also understand the mechanism better by checking the output html source of the example page.

+Unfortunately since I started this project just recently, there is no a maven repository hosting it yet, you can package it to a jar and put it in your classpath.